What helps with nausea from cancer treatment

 If you can manage to eat try small light meals, you might have to experiment to find out works best for you.

-I was told white bland foods sounds horrid, but it helped so potatoes, scrambled eggs, broths, rice, and pasta.
+I was told white bland foods help nausea, sounds horrid, but it helped so potatoes, scrambled eggs, broths, rice, and pasta.
 I avoid spice and greasy foods.

 I like cream crackers and for breakfast I would have plain yogurt with honey and raisins or dried cranberries and that was the only thing I could manage on a bad day.
 Not all days are like this thankfully.

-I find my nausea is bad at time I would be having my evening meal so most of the time I would prepare a meal and not want it.
+I find my nausea is bad at times that I would be having my evening meal so most of the time I would prepare a meal and not want it.
 This used to upset me at first, but I got used to it and would prepare smaller portions.

 I started cooking less and preferred sandwiches.
 It is whatever is best for you it is best to get some food in you rather than none.
 If you are having problems eating speak to your medical team they can help.